Your Freedom to Decide

 Jobs and the Economy

 Even more so than in the past, it’s critically important to strengthen and expand the state economy now.
-Workforce participation in West Virginia is among the lowest in the country, coal severance taxes have declined significantly, and the state budget is in deep trouble.
-Basic government services that we expect and deserve are in jeopardy.
+Workforce participation in West Virginia is among the lowest in the country, and coal severance taxes have declined significantly.
 We need to experiment with a variety of approaches to create jobs that build upon our strengths and our natural assets.
 Small businesses and entrepreneurs will play a large role in growing middle-class wages.
-With solid state policies, new energy opportunities will grow significantly in the future for coal, oil and gas, solar, and wind.
+With solid state policies, new energy opportunities will grow significantly in the future for solar, wind, energy efficiency, and traditional energy sources.
 Our high-technology, tourism, and agriculture sectors are also poised to grow and create jobs.

 Quality of Life